Mattat01/insnrg_chlorinator/README.md

  <img src="https://github.com/user-attachments/assets/4b954930-9611-4408-a047-09a35a6e01cc" alt="Image">
 </p>

 THERE IS NOW AN OFFICIAL INTEGRATION AVAILABLE FOR HOME ASSISTANT VIA HACS.
-PLEASE USE THAT ONE AS i'M NO LONGER GOING TO MAINTAIN THIS ONE. tHANKS FOR YOUR PAST SUPPORT (OR JUST VISITING)!
+PLEASE USE THAT ONE AS i'M NO LONGER GOING TO MAINTAIN THIS ONE.
+THANKS FOR YOUR PAST SUPPORT (OR JUST VISITING)!

 This is a small part of the INSNRG Pool Chlorinator API and collects data from [https://www.insnrgapp.com](https://www.insnrgapp.com).
 You cannot set anything through this integration—use the official interface for that—but you can automate other actions and notifications with this information.